 - This softer-than-average mattress has a thicker comfort layer.
 This means it could be a good mattress for some side sleepers (particularly side sleepers who are not on the heavier side).

-- The very soft top layer allows you to sink in quite a bit.
+- The very soft top layer allows people to sink in quite a bit.
 This could be a good choice for those who prefer sleeping “in” their mattress instead of “on” their mattress.

-- At the same time, this foam is responsive, so you should be able to move around on the mattress with no real issues.
-You get pressure relief without feeling “stuck.”
+- At the same time, this foam is responsive, so people should be able to move around on the mattress with no real issues.
+People get pressure relief without feeling “stuck.”

-- The cooling components of this all-foam mattress should keep you from sleeping hot.
+- The cooling components of this all-foam mattress should keep people from sleeping hot.
 Overheating is often an issue with memory foam mattresses, but I don’t think that is the case here.

 Unboxing This Mattress

-The Molecule mattress is a bed-in-a-box mattress, which means it will come compressed and be shipped straight to you.
-You will want to begin by removing the rolled up Molecule mattress from its box.
-Then, preferably with another person’s assistance, position the roll on your bed.
+The Molecule mattress is a bed-in-a-box mattress, which means it will come compressed and be shipped straight to the shopper’s door.
+People will want to begin by removing the rolled up Molecule mattress from its box.
+Then, preferably with another person’s assistance, position the roll on the bed.

-That being said, if you are a larger person, you may have a different experience.
-When you are on your side, you may press through the soft upper layer and feel those firm layers beneath.
+That being said, if someone is a larger person, they may have a different experience.
+When someone is on their side, they may press through the soft upper layer and feel those firm layers beneath.
 Also, back and stomach sleepers of many sizes may need more support than this mattress has to offer.

-The Molecule comes with a 100-night risk-free trial, Limited Lifetime Warranty, and free shipping.
+The Molecule comes with a 365-night risk-free trial, Limited Lifetime Warranty, and free shipping.
 Financing is also available.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.